spliffli/news-trading-analyzer/docs/weekly-schedules/week-15-schedule.md

 - <span><strong class="green-text">Green: </strong>Events that were traded and made profit</span>
 - <span><strong class="red-text">Red: </strong>Events that were traded and lost money</span>
 - <span><strong class="gray-text">Gray: </strong>Events which are not traded e.g. when there's another event at the same time which is being traded</span>
-- <span><strong class="black-text">Black: </strong>Events which were set up to be traded but there was no trade, usually because the Forecast-Actual deviation wasn't high enough to activate any triggers</span>
+- <span><strong class="black-text">Black: </strong>Events which were set up to be traded but there was no trade, usually because the Forecast-Actual deviation wasn't large enough to activate any triggers</span>

 --------